-The goals for successful respondents are to develop competencies that will encourage long-term personal, academic and economic success.
-The expectation is that no eligible youth is left behind and that all youth are introduced to opportunities, designed to equip them with work readiness preparation, academic instruction, occupational skills training, career exploration and development.
-The SFWIB's goal is to increase youth educational and skills attainment and improve their employment outcomes while meeting the needs of local employers in demand and growing industries.
+Respondents are to develop alternative educational models that will encourage long-term personal, academic and economic success and career growth.
+The expectation is that no eligible youth is left behind and that all youth are introduced to world of work and to post-secondary/advanced training opportunities.